Persistent Multiscale Density-based Clustering: Computing PLSCAN

 The next step prepares the information needed to extract clusters from the leaf tree.
 This step computes persistence scores for all leaf-clusters at a $m_{\rm c}$.
 Specifically, we define a leaf cluster's \emph{size} persistence as:

 The sum of these scores is used as a quality measure for the clusters at that $m_{\rm c}$, effectively rating a single cut through the leaf tree.

 To select an $m_{\rm c}$ value, we need to rate all possible cuts through the leaf tree.
 This is possible because peaks in the total persistence can only occur when leaves merge or disappear, which happens at the $s_{\rm min}$ and $s_{\rm max}$ values in the leaf tree.
-Consequently, we only need to compute the total persistence at these discrete $m_{\rm c}$ values.
+Between two consecutive critical values, the set of active leaf-clusters does not change.
+Consequently, the total size persistence is constant on that interval.
+We therefore only need to compute the total persistence at these discrete $m_{\rm c}$ values.
 Figure~\ref{fig:algorithm:plscan:persistence-trace} shows the resulting \emph{persistence trace}, indicating the total persistence at all $m_{\rm c}$ cuts for the leaf tree from Fig.~\ref{fig:algorithm:plscan:leaf-tree}.
 The pseudocode for our persistence trace construction procedure is available in Alg.~\ref{alg:persistence-trace}.

-\paragraph*{Other persistence measures} PLSCAN can also compute distance $d$ and density \emph{$\lambda$} persistence measures.
-The $d$ and $\lambda$ measures capture the distance and density range for which leaf-clusters exist, respectively.
-Note, $d_{\rm min}$ in the leaf tree does not match the birth distance of a leaf cluster because they contain points from their child segments.
-Instead, we find the lowest distance point for which the leaf cluster exceeds $m_{\rm c}$.
-We constrain $\lambda$ to the range $[0, 1]$ by using:

-Finally, PLSCAN also supports \emph{size--$d$} and \emph{size--$\lambda$} bi-persistence measures.
-These measures sum the $d$ and $\lambda$ persistences over all $m_{\rm c}$ thresholds for which a leaf-cluster exists.
-Bi-persistences can be thought of as an area in a size--distance or size--density plane.